About my research

-- Secrecy and State Capacity: a Look Behind the Iron Curtain.
+- Harrison, Mark.
+2017.
+Secrecy and State Capacity: a Look Behind the Iron Curtain.
 CAGE Working Paper no. 312, University of Warwick.
 First draft: 21 December 2016.
 This version: 1 June 2017.
-To be presented at the World Conference of Comparative Economics, St Petersburg, 15-17 June 2017.
+Presented at the World Conference of Comparative Economics, St Petersburg, 15-17 June 2017.
 Earlier versions were presented to the WEast (Workshop of the Eastern European Economic History Initiative) meeting, London, 3 April 2017, the International Workshop on Cultures of Secrecy in Soviet Life, Zurich, 25 January 2017, and, much abbreviated and under another title, to a Roundtable on Secrecy and Fact in Soviet Life at the Association for Slavic, East European, and Eurasian Studies Convention, Philadelphia, 20 November 2015.

 The paper reviews two decades of research on the political economy of secrecy, based on the records of former Soviet state and party archives.
 Secrecy was an element of Soviet state capacity, particularly its capacity for decisiveness, free of the pressures and demands for accountability that might have arisen from a better informed citizenry.
 But secrecy was double-edged.
 Its uses also incurred substantial costs that weakened the capacity of the Soviet state to direct and decide.
 The paper details the costs of secrecy associated with “conspirative” government business processes, adverse selection of management personnel, everyday abuses of authority, and an uninformed leadership.